 Does anyone imagine that formerly oppressed, repressed or socially excluded people are likely to manage power more even handedly or less corruptly?
 How could any thinking person imagine such?
 This is not likely, nor is it consistent with either history or human psychology.
 This is not a reactionary view insisting on a return to white hegemony, but a critique that power has remained the same, only now it wears different masks.
 This exchange of the masks that power wears is behind our critiques of the Obama Presidency as an unintended and unwilling form of Minstrel Show.
 Yes, Obama’s Presidency is the Power Elite wearing black face, making power appear more benign by presenting a face we would not likely suspect was a mask covering the grimace of power.
+In this way, we are endemically racist, endemically racist in the ways the media manipulates the ideas and images we receive, take in, absorb without question or hesitation.
 This does mean that everyone African American who advances socially does so for some manipulative purpose by power and for power.
 It is also not to say that all African Americans should be part of the eternal Left’s critique.

 We would rather feel than think, emote than reason, accept the framing of sensationalism than discern the facts.
-Eric garner slapped a police officer’s hand away from him–felony.
-No one was going to assume anything I have said here, nor are they going to accept them because the assertions made herein by our staff contradict what people want to feel (not think), what they have been conditioned to feel by the dissemination of images and sound bites.
+Eric garner slapped a police officer’s hand away from him–a felony; yes, that is all that it takes.
+You cannot address that assault–which is what it was–without affecting all assaults.
+If a man had slapped his wife in a like manner in an elevator, we would have been outraged.
+Of course, if she shot him, some would have said, good, most others would have been horrified.
+No one was then or is now going to say anything we have said here, nor are they going to accept the possible validity of what we have said because the assertions made herein by our staff contradict what people want to feel (not think), what they have been conditioned to feel by the dissemination of images and sound bites through our media.
 Our assertions are contrary to the reflexes that the mallet of a sensationalizing media elicits.
-Could the police officers responded differently?
-Perhaps they could have; but when they do not against white men there is no response, no outrage, even disbelief that this happens and has been happening at a greater rate of increase for white men than for black men–the message sent to me is that White Lives Do not Matter.